Tsuba

 This is the tsuba ensemble from a wartime Imperial Japanese Navy kaiguntō (naval officer’s sword).
 Five pieces are included: the central tsuba, two large rayed seppa with the distinctive sunburst pattern characteristic of IJN naval mounts, and two smaller bronze spacers.

 The central tsuba is the standard kaiguntō form: oval, gilt brass rim around a darker field, with the keyhole-shaped nakago-ana and a small square hitsu-ana that would have accommodated a kogai or kozuka.
-The surface shows honest wartime patina rather than recent cleaning.
+The surface shows original wartime patina rather than recent cleaning.

 The two smaller spacers complete the ensemble.
 One shows an L-shaped cutout, suggesting it sat as a positional piece in the original stack rather than as a habaki bridge.